ChuanMeng/QPP4CS/README.md

 --index_path ./datasets/or-quac/index \
 --qrels_path ./datasets/or-quac/qrels/or-quac.qrels.txt
 ```
-The output files of baselines would be saved in the folder `./output/pre-retrieval/`.
+The output files of these methods would be saved in the path `./output/pre-retrieval/`.

 ### Perplexity-based pre-retrieval QPP framework
-#### Compute Perplexity
+#### Perplexity Computation
 Run the following commands to compute the perplexities of query rewrites on the CAsT-19, CAsT-20 and the test set of the OR-QUAC datasets:
 ```bash
 python -u preretrieval_qpp.py \